MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/provisioned-throughput.md

 For provisioned deployments, we use a variation of the leaky bucket algorithm to maintain utilization below 100% while allowing some burstiness in the traffic.
 The high-level logic is as follows:

 1. Each customer has a set amount of capacity they can utilize on a deployment
 1. When a request is made:

     a.
 When the current utilization is above 100%, the service returns a 429 code with the `retry-after-ms` header set to the time until utilization is below 100%

     b.
 Otherwise, the service estimates the incremental change to utilization required to serve the request by combining prompt tokens and the specified `max_tokens` in the call.
 For requests that include at least 1024 cached tokens, the cached tokens are subtracted from the prompt token value.
 A customer can receive up to a 100% discount on their prompt tokens depending on the size of their cached tokens.
 If the `max_tokens` parameter is not specified, the service estimates a value.
 This estimation can lead to lower concurrency than expected when the number of actual generated tokens is small.
 For highest concurrency, ensure that the `max_tokens` value is as close as possible to the true generation size.

-3. When a request finishes, we now know the actual compute cost for the call.
+1. When a request finishes, we now know the actual compute cost for the call.
 To ensure an accurate accounting, we correct the utilization using the following logic:

     a.
-If the actual > estimated, then the difference is added to the deployment's utilization
+If the actual > estimated, then the difference is added to the deployment's utilization.

     b.
 If the actual < estimated, then the difference is subtracted.

-4. The overall utilization is decremented down at a continuous rate based on the number of PTUs deployed.
+1. The overall utilization is decremented down at a continuous rate based on the number of PTUs deployed.

 > [!NOTE]
 > Calls are accepted until utilization reaches 100%.
 Bursts just over 100% may be permitted in short periods, but over time, your traffic is capped at 100% utilization.